Collegiate soccer coach Jeremy Gunn among the best in the field

 Balls in the net

-Gunn, a forward, had a rough first year at CSUB but went on to become its all-time leading goal scorer.
+Tobin was in the process of turning the `Runners around when Gunn got there in 1989.
+The next year, the `Runners made it to the NCAA Division II Tournament for the first time.
+Gunn, a forward, had a rough first year but went on to become CSUB's all-time leading goal scorer.

 "Soccer being a pretty low-scoring game, someone that can put that ball in the net is worth their weight in gold," Tobin said.
 "And he certainly was."